Statement of Faith

-This Statement of Faith is a distilled overview of the basic topics of what we believe to be the “whole council of God” (Acts 20:27) regarding the fundamentals that a discerning Church and growing Christians should be aspiring toward.
-We acknowledge that every Christian is ever growing and ever-learning in the Christian life (Philippians 3:12); and we acknowledge that in this life we all “see through a glass dimly” (1 Corinthians 13:12).
+This Statement of Faith is a distilled overview of the basic topics of what we believe to be the “whole counsel of God” (Acts 20:27) regarding the fundamentals that a discerning Church and growing Christians should be aspiring toward.
+We acknowledge that every Christian is ever- growing and ever-learning in the Christian life (Philippians 3:12); and we acknowledge that in this life we all “see in a mirror dimly” (1 Corinthians 13:12).
 We are all in progress and growing in knowledge (2 Peter 1:5-8).

 As such, we recognize the reality that every believer has a learning curve and is on the continuum of biblical understanding based on maturity, experience, upbringing, and many other variables.
 The purpose of the Statement of Faith is not to exclude and isolate true believers, but rather to provide a common ground of truth which serves as the basis of common worship, fellowship and service to Christ as one spiritual Body and family in the local church (3 John 3-4).